map from Google Maps

 the bay side of the access road, a little toward the road from the porta-potties

-just to listen to Nature's symphony.
+just to listen to Nature's symphony, which is especially loud after a heavy rain.

 Boat House and